Byron/gitoxide/STABILITY.md

 Pre-release crates is marked with major version number zero, for example `0.1.4` and lives in stability tier 3 _(->ST3)_.

-It's acceptable to let each breaking change be followed by a minor version release.
+It's acceptable to let each breaking change be immediately followed by a minor version release.
-Dependent crates are advised to use `=<version>` version requirements to avoid automatic updates of patch levels which may be breaking if they also depend on other `plumbing crates`.

 ### Tier 2: released plumbing crates